jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

   (b) if given by a pregnant employee, shall be accompanied by a certificate from a medical practitioner or a midwife—
     (i) certifying that the female employee is pregnant; and (ii) stating the expected date of delivery; or
-  (c) if given by the pregnant woman's spouse or partner shall be accompanied by—
+  (c) if given by the pregnant woman's spouse or partner, shall be accompanied by—
     (i) a certificate or a copy of a certificate from a medical practitioner or a midwife certifying that the woman named in the certificate is pregnant and stating the expected date of delivery; and
     (ii) a written assurance from the woman named in the medical certificate that the employee is her spouse or partner and that the employee intends to assume care of the child to be born to her.